A Designer’s Guide to Documenting Accessibility & User Interactions

 Image, icons, screen reader content

-Image alternatives and assistive technologies (screen reader) announcements
+Image alternatives and screen reader announcements

 In my example on the left, I have a cooking recipe site with an image of a slice of pizza at the top

 Examples of documentation for a pizza header page.
-The pizza has a alt text while the icons don’t
+The pizza has a alt text while the icons don’t because they already have text labels

 I use the annotation technique to document the alternative text for this image: